-The mediator may either talk to you on the phone or arrange a face to face meeting with you before the joint mediation meeting.
+First, the mediator will talk to you on the phone or arrange a face to face meeting with you individually.

+Then they will arrange a time for the mediation, where everyone comes together in some way.
 The mediator will help everyone at the joint mediation, usually the parents and/or support people, to discuss the children's individual needs and the most suitable care arrangements for them.